 Services that are covered for you What you must pay when you get these services you pay cost sharing.
 If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
 Immunizations Covered Medicare Part B services include: Pneumonia vaccines Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover most other adult vaccines under our Part D prescription drug benefit.
 Refer to Chapter 6, Section 8 for additional information.
 Referral may be required.
 There is no coinsurance, copayment, or deductible for the pneumonia, flu/influenza, Hepatitis B, and COVID-19 vaccines.
 Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-You are covered for 91 days of medically necessary inpatient hospital care each benefit period.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) \$0 copay per admission for Medicare-covered inpatient hospital care.
-If you get authorized inpatient care at an out-of- network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+For each Medicare-covered inpatient hospital stay, you pay: \$30 copay each day, for days 1-5 per admission You are covered for 91 days of medically necessary inpatient hospital care each benefit period.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) \$0 copay each day, for days 6-91 per admission If you get authorized inpatient care at an out-of- network hospital after your